cdransf/cd-11ty/src/resume.md

 - Led the successful development and launch of the Musician's Friend mobile application.
 - Developed, implemented, and maintained a customer lessons scheduling web application.
 - Collaborated with cross-functional teams to achieve project goals across front end, back end, services, and QA.
-- Implemented and maintained new features on all desktop and mobile websites and properties.

 **Quality Assurance Developer, Technicolor**<br/>
 _Jun 2015 - Nov 2015_

 - Developed and implemented an automated testing suite using Protractor, Jasmine, and Selenium to improve overall testing efficiency
 - Effectively tracked and managed manual testing efforts for various functionality, ensuring thorough coverage
-- Demonstrated exceptional bug tracking and reporting skills by efficiently filing and monitoring platform bugs
-- Successfully managed build and deployment schedule to ensure timely releases

 **Frontend Web Developer, [Pressed Juicery](https://pressed.com)**<br/>
 _Dec 2014 - May 2015_

 - Led the responsive/mobile redesign of company's website and custom ecommerce platform, resulting in improved user experience and increased online sales.
-- Collaborated with existing static site sections to implement a staged, section by section redesign approach, ensuring smooth integration and minimizing disruption.
 - Developed clean and reusable styling for the company's website, enhancing its visual appeal and brand consistency.

 ### Education